Southern California: Best Renaissance Festivals and Ren Faires for Family Fun.

 Central Coast Renaissance Festival – Black sheep games, archery and face painting

 Children will enjoy face painting, pony rides, a petting zoo and clever games created just for them.
-Location on the planet:
+Details:

 Laguna Lake Park, San Luis Obispo California 95451.
-Planning details: Central Coast Renaissance Festival
+O r go to Central Coast Renaissance Festival

 Simi Valley Nottingham Festival – A Ventura County time link with the 16th century